PulkitAgg/nodejs-typescript-starterkit/README.md

 # Node.js Project Setup in Typescript

-This project gives you and idea about how we can write node.js application using typescript and how we can use MongoDB in it.
+This project gives you an idea about how we can write node.js application using typescript and how we can use MongoDB in it.
 I also implemented logger for logging our apps log.

 ---
 ## Requirements